Biden is using his budget as a cudgel in the debt ceiling fight — and for 2024

 Here's what Biden's plan would involve

-The budget will lay out plans to cover the costs for longstanding Biden priorities like child care, universal preschool, and free community college.
+The budget lays out plans to cover the costs for Biden priorities like child care, universal preschool, and free community college.

+"The budget takes steps to further support our workforce and invest in human capital," Cecilia Rouse, chair of the Council of Economic Advisers told reporters Thursday.
+"Policies such as paid leave and child care will bring more workers into the labor force and improve productivity."

+Rouse added that investments in education and mental health will "pay dividends for generations to come."

 Biden proposes to let Medicare negotiate prices for a broader range of prescription drugs.
 Some of this was allowed under last year's Inflation Reduction Act.